-- This section gives an introduction to functions and function notation. - Most mathematics involves expressing concepts and relationships using functions. - The notation is not too hard, but many find it quite confusing at first. - In particular, many people find domain and range to be difficult. - You must be familiar with functions and their notation: we will use it very heavily for much of the rest of semester. - It will also be used extensively in any maths work you do in business or economics, engineering and information technology, genetics and biology. - Topics in this section are: - Functions and function notation. - Domain and range. - Composition of functions.
+- This section gives an introduction to functions and function notation. - Most mathematics involves expressing concepts and relationships using functions. - The notation is not too hard, but many find it quite confusing at first. - In particular, many people find domain and range to be difficult. - You must be familiar with functions and their notation: we will use it very heavily for the remainder of this semester. - It will also be used extensively in any maths work you do in business or economics, engineering and information technology, genetics and biology.

+- Functions and function notation.

+- Domain and range.

+- Composition of functions.